terminaldweller/mutator/README.md

 * `out_files` is used to pass the result file to mutator.
 For `mutator-lvl0`, this field detemines the Misra-C check results.<br/>
 * `log_files` is used to pass the file to hold the log.
 Mostly meant to be used with `mutator` and `mutator-lvl2`.<br/>
 * `print_pretty` is a boolean switch.
 Used for running `ReportPrintPretty.sh`.<br/>
 * `end_action` is used to tell `mutator.sh` what action to do.
-Currently the only supported options are "run" and "stop". "run" will run the action and "stop" will not run it.<br/>
+Currently the only supported options are "run" and "stop". "run" will run the action and "stop" will not run it.
+Also marks the end of an action.<br/>
 * Lines starting with a hash(`#`) are considered comments.<br/>

 Field names shall not have preceeding whitespace or tab.
 The `:` character shall immeidately follow the field name with options appearing after it.<br/>
+`end_action` field should appear as the last filed of a action.<br/>

 You can run the sample action file with this:<br/>

 ```bash

 ./mutator.sh --file samples/action_file.mutator

 ```